Making Tax Digital jargon buster

 API-enabled spreadsheets

-An Automated Data Transfer is a type of digital link that is accepted by HMRC.
-For instance, when a VAT calculation spreadsheet is directly linked to accounting software where it can access figures directly.
+Automated data transfer is a type of digital link that HMRC accepts.
+For instance, when your income and expense spreadsheet is directly linked to accounting software where it can access figures automatically, without you having to copy and paste them manually.

 Cloud-based accounting software